GonzaloArielRossi/rest-api-server-node-js/README.md

 ### Server URL

-In order to test the API, assign the environment variable{{url}} to: https://rest-api-server-node-js.herokuapp.com/
+In order to test the API, assign the environment variable {{url}} to: https://rest-api-server-node-js.herokuapp.com/

 ## Dependencies